Welcome to

 I’ve been travelling solo since my teens, as a couple since 2009, and as a family since 2018.
 And I’ve visited almost 60 countries so far.
 Together we have lots of experience to share!

-So if you love road trips, indy bookshops, cool hotels, cosy cafes, farmers’ markets, street art and discovering the creative side of a city, you’re in the right place!
+So if you love road trips, indy bookshops, cool hotels, cosy cafes, glamping, farmers’ markets, street art and discovering the creative side of a city, you’re in the right place!
 This site is your shortcut to creating a perfect trip.

 What you can find on Bridges and Balloons